Linkage isomerism

-Examples of linkage isomers are violet-colored [(NH3)5Co\-SCN](2+) and orange-colored [(NH3)5Co\-NCS](2+).
-The isomerization of the S-bonded isomer to the N-bonded isomer occurs intramolecularly.
+An example of chemicals that are linkage isomers is violet-colored [(NH3)5Co\-SCN](2+) and orange-colored [(NH3)5Co\-NCS](2+).
+The isomerization of the S-bonded (isothiocyanate) isomer to the N-bonded (thiocyanate) isomer occurs by an intramolecular rearrangement.

 The complex cis-dichlorotetrakis(dimethylsulfoxide)ruthenium(II) (RuCl2(dmso)4) exhibits linkage isomerism of dimethyl sulfoxide ligands due to S- vs. O-bonding.
-Trans-dichlorotetrakis(dimethylsulfoxide)ruthenium(II) does not exhibit linkage isomers.
+Trans-dichlorotetrakis(dimethylsulfoxide)ruthenium(II) only exists as a single linkage isomer.

 History

 Linkage isomerism was first noted for nitropentaamminecobalt(III) chloride, [Co(NH3)5(NO2)]Cl2.
 This cationic cobalt complex can be isolated as either of two linkage isomers.
 In the yellow-coloured isomer, the nitro ligand is bound through nitrogen.
 In the red linkage isomer, the nitrito is bound through one oxygen atom.
 The O-bonded isomer is often written as [Co(NH3)5(ONO)](2+).
 Although the existence of the isomers had been known since the late 1800s, only in 1907 was the difference explained.
 It was later shown that the red isomer converted to the yellow isomer upon UV-irradiation.
 In this particular example, the formation of the nitro isomer (Co\-NO2) from the nitrito isomer (Co\-ONO) occurs by an intramolecular rearrangement.